docs4class/data/_book/02-nfl.md

 [NFL  Descriptions](https://www.nflfastr.com/articles/field_descriptions.html)

-## Whoa, when do I go for it again, on 4th down?
+## Whoa, when do I go for it  on 4th down?

 ## Reproducibility: Building is better